-Bitcamp is a place for exploration.
-You will have 36 hours to delve into your curiosities, learn something new, and make something awesome.
-With world-class mentors and 1,200+ fellow campers, you're in for an amazing time.
+Bitcamp is a 36 hour hackathon and the prime opportunity to delve into your curiosities, learn something new, and build something awesome.
+With world-class mentors and 1,200+ fellow campers, you're in for an amazing experience.
 Whether you're a seasoned hacker or completely new to the world of hacking, we'll have something for you.
-If you're ready for an adventure, we'll see you by the campfire!
+If you're ready for an adventure, see you by the fire!REGISTER NOW

 Bitcamp is a hackathon that values participant experience and mentorship over competitiveness and points.
 Come to have fun with your friends, learn something new, eat s'mores, and have a generally awesome time.
 We have all sorts of crazy activities planned for you...come find out the rest!